 Finance digitalisation causes many banks to adjust their approach to the development of their products and services.
 Today, more and more financial companies evolve by creating user-centered services and simpler and more convenient solutions.
 But it is not enough for creating the perfect user experience (UX).
-You also need to consider the weaknesses of user journey and Pain Points in your banking information architecture.
+You also need to consider the barriers across the user journey and Pain Points in your banking information architecture.

 Getting to know the market and adapting to their preferences and goals are excellent strategies, but they have some traps and pitfalls.
 One of the key problems in the traditional approach to creating digital financial products is the orientation to “architect user interactions in a perfect way”.